ediweber/edi2or-llm/README.md

 # edi2or-llm
-A simple and easy to use editor which can send work to you local lmm
+A simple and easy to use editor which can send work to your local lmm

+Python only